CPC launches imagination workshops with 500 cleaners

 A series of workshops, beginning in August, will be hosted in at least four languages, in which cleaners will be asked how they would improve the cleaning industry to build better conditions and more secure livelihoods for cleaners.

-The project, supported by £50,000 from The National Lottery Community Fund, the largest funder of community activity in the UK, builds on the large-scale listening campaign already carried out as part of #CleanersUnited.
+The project builds on the large-scale listening campaign already carried out as part of #CleanersUnited.
 These workshops aim to generate deeper understanding of all of the key issues affecting cleaners in the UK, and how they can be improved.

 Following the imagination workshops, the project aims to coordinate stakeholder discussions between cleaners, organisations representing cleaners, campaigners and policy experts from think tanks and unions.